tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/安全组概述_intl_en.md

 When creating a security group, you can select one of the two security group templates provided by Tencent Cloud:

 - The template that opens all ports: all inbound and outbound traffic will be allowed to pass.
-- The template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), the ICMP protocol (for Ping commands), and the private network will be open to the Internet.
+- The template that opens major ports: port TCP 22 (for Linux SSH login), ports 80 and 443 (for Web service), port 3389 (for Windows remote login), the ICMP protocol (for Ping commands), and the private network (for VPC IP range) will be open to the Internet.

 > ?
->
 > - If these templates cannot meet your actual needs, you can create custom security groups.
 For more information, see [Creating a Security Group](https://intl.cloud.tencent.com/document/product/215/35506) and [Application Cases of Security Groups](https://intl.cloud.tencent.com/document/product/215/35519).
 > - If you need to protect the application layer (HTTP/HTTPS), please activate [Tencent Cloud Web Application Firewall (WAF)](https://intl.cloud.tencent.com/product/waf), which provides web security at the application layer to defend against web vulnerabilities, malicious crawlers, and CC attacks, protecting your websites and web applications security.

 ## How to Use a Security Group
 The following figure shows you how to use a security group:
 ![](https://main.qcloudimg.com/raw/2fccad4c688f66f28cfb3d41dbbb7134.png)

 ## Security Group Best Practices